 - Attend Senior Night Events

-Audeo Charter School II strongly encourages stakeholder participation and engagement in the LCAP process.
+Audeo Charter School II strongly encourages educational partner participation and engagement in the LCAP process.
 Please take a few minutes to give us feedback through the appropriate survey.

 Audeo II Student Engagement Survey

 Audeo II Parent Engagement Survey